Patient Information

 How much does vision therapy cost in India?

 Vision therapy in India costs significantly less than in the US, UK, or Australia while delivering internationally equivalent clinical standards.
 The cost at Caring Vision Therapy is personalised based on your diagnosis, the length of your programme, and whether you are attending in-clinic or via telehealth.
 We give you a clear and transparent fee structure at your initial evaluation so you can plan ahead.
-See our Payments page for more.
+See our vision therapy cost guide for a detailed breakdown.

 Can a lazy eye be treated without patching?